Solid wood doors used to be the gold standard for residential properties.

-If you’re looking to invest in an exterior door, solid wood doors are the better choice.
-They can last you a lifetime and are a worthwhile investment.
+If you’ve got the money to burn and looking for an exterior door, solid wood doors are obviously the better choice rather than hollow-core doors.
+They can last you a lifetime and can be a worthwhile investment.

-On the other hand, if you have a limited spending budget, have to replace many interior doors for your home, and/or would be installing them by yourself, hollow-core doors are reasonably viable options.
-You can have them installed in rooms that are not intended for relaxation like the kitchen or pantry, and where outdoor noise permeating through the door won’t be a significant problem.
+On the other hand, if you have a limited spending budget, have to replace many interior doors for your home, and would be installing them by yourself, hollow-core doors are reasonably viable options.
+As mentioned, you can have them installed in rooms that are not intended for relaxation like the kitchen or pantry, and where outdoor noise permeating through the door won’t be a significant problem.

 Whatever you choose, make it a point to work with a reliable provider that guarantees high quality in all their products.